trappiz/conoa-crossplane/README.md

 ## Crossplane Terms

 ### Composition
 Think of it as a terraform module, HCL code that describes how to take input variables and use them to create resources.
-Seen with Helm eyes this would translate to the template files in a helm chart - GLOBAL
+Seen with Helm eyes this would translate to the template files in a helm chart

-### Composite Resource
+### Composite Resource (XR)
 Think of it as tfvars for terraform and values.yaml for helm.
-In short inputs values to variables - GLOBAL
+In short inputs values to variables

-### Composite Resource Claim
+### Composite Resource Claim (XRC)
-Same as above but namespace scoped
+Same as above but think more team/namespace scoped

-### Composite Resource Definition
+### Composite Resource Definition (XRD)
 Think of it as Terraform module that define which variables exist, whether those variables are strings or integers, whether they’re required or optional, etc.